OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ## Conclusion

-Introducing change and DevOps concepts in a government organization can be slow and challenging but it’s definitely possible.
-I was successful by prioritising and tackling the biggest problems first, buying tools to simplify and standardise, focusing on communication and collaboration to get other teams on board, and constant progress allowed us to tackle other priorities.
+Introducing change and DevOps concepts in a government organization can be slow and challenging, but it’s definitely possible.
+I was successful by prioritising and tackling the biggest problems first, buying tools to simplify and standardise, and by focusing on communication and collaboration to get other teams on board we made constant progress that allowed us to chip away at the obstacles one by one.